ashleykleynhans/sns-webhook-spot-interruption-warning/README.md

-# SNS Webhook receiver to receive EC2 Instance Spot Termination Warnings and drain the affected instances from Load Balancer Target Groups and send Slack Notifications
+# SNS Webhook receiver to receive EC2 Instance Spot Termination Warnings/Rebalance Recommendations

+This is an AWS SNS Webhook Receiver that receives SNS notifications for EC2 Spot Instance Rebalance Recommendations and EC2 Spot Interruption warnings and send notifications to Slack.

+It can also optionally drain the affected instances from Load Balancer Target Groups, trigger Jenkins jobs to perform specific actions (for example removing the affected instance from monitoring systems), and log to InfluxDB.

 [![Python Version: 3.9](
 https://img.shields.io/badge/Python%20application-v3.9-blue